galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 [Classification](https://en.wikipedia.org/wiki/Statistical_classification) task assigns a category/class to a sample by learning a decision boundary for samples (rows) in a dataset.
 This dataset is called a training dataset and contains a class/category for each sample.
 The algorithm which performs this task is called a classifier.
 The training dataset contains "features" as columns and a mapping between these features and the target is learned for each sample.
 The performance of mapping is evaluated using test dataset.
 The test dataset contains only the feature columns and not the target column.
 The target column is predicted using the mapping learned on the training dataset.
 In this tutorial, we will use a classifier to train a model using a training dataset, predict the targets for test dataset and visualize the results using plots.

 > ### {% icon comment %} Comment
-> The terms like 'targets', 'classes' or 'categories' have been used interchangeably for the classification part of this tutorial.
+> The terms like 'targets', 'classes', 'categories' or 'labels' have been used interchangeably for the classification part of this tutorial.
 They contain identical meaning.
 {: .comment}

 ![classification](images/classification.png "Classification of samples belonging to different classes (green for no tumor and violet for tumor).
 The line creates a boundary between two sets of samples and is learned by a classifier.
 When a new samples come for which we do not know whether it is tumor or no tumor, we use this decision boundary to compute the actual class.")